estar sanos - be healthy

 About the Faculty

 The ESTAR Sanos initiative is spearheaded by Dr. Melissa Geist, Professor of Nursing and practicing Family Nurse Practitioner.

-Cary Cass is a Registered Nurse and nursing Lab Coordinator.
-She obtained her Bachelor of Science Nursing (BSN) and Master of Science Nursing (MSN) from Tennessee Tech University.
-Additionally, Cass has Bachelor of Arts degrees in Spanish and French.
+Cary Cass obtained her Bachelor of Science Nursing (BSN) and Master of Science Nursing (MSN) from Tennessee Technological University and additionally has a Bachelor of Arts (BA) in Spanish and French.
 Her main interests are in simulation, community health, the intersection of culture and healthcare, and research.

-She is a Certified Healthcare Simulation Educator (CHSE), a trained Sexual Assault Nurse Examiner (SANE), a board-certified Medical Surgical nurse, a returned Peace Corp Volunteer, and a certified Teacher of English as a Second Language (TESL).
-Cass has had extensive experience teaching, working with, and learning among other cultures in the U.S. and abroad including time spent in France, Costa Rica, El Salvador, Ghana, Singapore, and Cuba.
+Cass is a current board member and past volunteer at a local Urgent Care Mental Health Clinic and has also volunteered with Remote Area Medical (RAM).
+She is a certified Healthcare Simulation Educator (CHSE), Sexual Assault Nurse Examiner (SANE-A), and Medical Surgical nurse.
+She is also a returned Peace Corps Volunteer and a certified Teacher of English as a Second Language (TESL).
+She has had extensive experience teaching, working with, and learning among other cultures in the U.S. and abroad including time spent in France, Costa Rica, El Salvador, Ghana, Singapore, and Cuba.

-Locally, she volunteers at a local Urgent Care Mental Health Clinic and has also volunteered with Rural Area Medical (RAM) in the past.
 Her experiences include over 10 years working as an ESL instructor and IELTS examiner as well as receiving the English Language Services teaching excellence award for ESL instruction.
-Case is committed to creating healthier communities and increasing cultural competence through education, action, and respect.
+She is committed to creating healthier communities and increasing cultural competence through education, action, and respect.

 Mark Groundland, Ph.D.